MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/using-the-gpmc/Working-with-Starter-GPOs-using-GPMC.md

 manager: dongill
 ms.date: 10/12/2016
 ---
 # Working with Starter GPOs using GPMC

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic contains procedures for managing Starter Group Policy Objects as a Group Policy administrator using the Group Policy Management Console in Windows Server® 2012.
+This topic contains procedures for managing Starter Group Policy Objects as a Group Policy administrator using the Group Policy Management Console in Windows Server  2012.

 ## About Starter Group Policy Objects
 Starter Group Policy Objects are derived from a Group Policy Object, and provide the ability to store a collection of Administrative Template policy settings in a single object.
 You can import and export Starter GPOs, which makes them easy to distribute to other environments.
 When you create a new GPO from a Starter GPO, the new GPO has all of the Administrative Template policy settings and their values that were defined in the Starter GPO.